kanishka-linux/reminiscence/README.md

 #### Setting up Celery (optional):

-1. Generating PDF's and PNG's are resource intesive and time consuming.
+1. Generating PDFs and PNGs are resource intesive and time consuming.
 We can delegate these tasks to celery, in order to execute them in the background.

         Edit reminiscence/settings.py file and set USE_CELERY = True